radams15/CircuitTesterDocs/Journal/journal.md

 ---

-## 18/01/2021
+## 22/01/2021

-Attemped an alternative layout engine, QtQuick, as it is newer, more supported, and allows buttons inside of the titlebar.
+Attempted an alternative layout engine, QtQuick, as it is newer, more supported, and allows buttons inside of the title bar.

 I quickly realised
 that it would be unsuitable, as it does not work with